ItsCrotix/ItsCrotix/README.md

 ### Hey, I'm Mike,

 ## Front-End Software Developer
-- 🕷️ I'm currently working on a ERP system, build in React.
+- 🕷️ I'm currently working on a administration system in React.
-- 🖥️ I'm currently studying: The advanced principles of React (Native), NodeJS and JavaScript.
+- 🖥️ I'm currently studying: The advanced principles of React (Native), NodeJS and Electron.
-- 📑 2022 Goals: Building more awesome software solutions.
+- 📑 2024 Goals: Building more awesome software solutions.
-- 🎵 Random Fact: Besides Programming, I am a huge lover of food, music and snowboarding.
+- 🎵 Random Fact: Besides Programming, I am a huge lover of theatre, music and snowboarding.

 ### Get in touch: